tonytw1/squirrel-detector/README.md

 ### Annotating images

-TensorFlow wants a set of custom classes (ie. squirrel, fox etc) and a set of example images with instances of these classes highlighted.
+TensorFlow wants a set of custom classes representing the objects we are interested in (ie. squirrel, fox etc).
+It also needs a set of example images with instances of these classes highlighted.
 If the question is where is the squirrel in this picture then we need to provide many examples of the correct answer.

 An image annotation tool like [VoTT (Visual Object Tagging Tool)](https://github.com/microsoft/VoTT) will help here.